 Yes, but not a ton, since most hotels are located in more touristy areas such as the French Quarter and downtown.
 When I visited the Marigny, I stayed at an Airbnb, and I would highly recommend going this route to anyone who wants really get to know the character of the neighborhood.
 Airbnb rooms in New Orleans are much cheaper than hotels.

-Photos of the houses of Faubourg Marigny and Bywater
+Photos of the Colorful Houses of Faubourg Marigny and Bywater

 Check out the cool and colorful houses of these neighborhoods.
 I find it enjoyable to take an hour and just walk around the residential streets to see the cute homes!